-Preventive maintenance schedules should also be tailored to each asset.
+Preventive maintenance schedules using a preventive maintenance software should also be tailored to each asset.
 When following an ongoing schedule, you decrease the likelihood of any unexpected breakdowns and can extend the lifecycle of your vehicles.
 This also brings in a level of predictability—you’ll know when work orders are coming up.

 Fleet maintenance software better supports regular inspections so every asset gets attention

 It’s true—not all maintenance assignments can be predicted.
 The important thing is to conduct regular inspections of your fleet and watch for wear and tear.
 Some industries require DVIRs or Daily Vehicle Inspection Reports.
 But even if your industry doesn’t require them, conducting regular inspections can help you notice issues before a breakdown actually occurs.
 Like many things in life, preventive measures cost less in the long run and take less time to perform than a full-on, comprehensive servicing.

 Ideally, the fleet management software you use for inspections should auto-generate work orders that can also be scheduled for ongoing services, depending on what line items failed the vehicle inspection.
 These work orders then become part of the planned maintenance schedule for the next time that specific vehicle is brought in.

 You can conduct more repairs in less time by using fleet software